-Here, you will find the tips about the best free attractions of Bruges.
+Here, you will find the tips about the best free attractions of Bruges in Belgium.
 Belgium in general, and Bruges in particular, can be hard on the wallet – everything is pricy here: hotels, restaurants, museums and even beer.
 However, even if your budget is tight, you can still enjoy this marvellous city.
 Since a huge part of its charm is in its medieval buildings and canals hiding in greenery, you can see a lot just strolling around.

 Honestly, museums in Bruges are spectacular and at world class level, so you can consider seeing at least one or two (see more here), but if you don’t want to, there are still plenty of free attractions waiting for you.

 Here are the very best free attractions of Bruges presented as an itinerary from one point of interest to another.
 We start with the most recommended attractions, so the sequence reflects what you absolutely need to see and if you have no time, skip the last ones.

 The most characteristic spot of Bruges – a beautiful “corner” of the canals with a quay offering an amazing view of the historical buildings and the Belfry tower.

 2. Groenerei Canal